Twingate-Labs/pulumi-twingate/examples/connector-aws-ecs/README.md

 # Connector AWS
-This example demonstrates how to deploy Twingate connectors to AWS EC2 instances.
+This example demonstrates how to deploy Twingate connectors to AWS ECS Fargate.

 ## Pre-requisite
 * Python and PIP